arizona-framework/arizona/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report
+name: Feature request
-about: Report a bug to improve this project
+about: Request a feature for this project
 title: ''
 labels: enhancement
 assignees: ''

 ---

-#### The bug
+#### Is your feature request related to a problem?

+A clear and concise description of what the problem is, e.g. "I'm always frustrated when ..."

+#### Describe the feature you'd like

-A clear and concise description of what the bug is.
+A clear and concise description of what you want to happen after the new feature is implemented.

-#### Software versions

-A list of software versions where the bug is apparent, as detailed as possible:

-* Erlang/OTP: ...
-* Arizona: ...
-* other (where applicable): ...

-#### How to replicate

-An ordered list of steps to replicate the bug:

-1. run `rebar3 ci`
-2. search for `...` in the error output
-3. look at file `...`

-#### Expected behaviour

-What's expected to happen when you follow the steps listed above.
+#### Describe alternatives you've considered

+A clear and concise description of any alternative solutions or features you've considered.

 #### Additional context

-Any other context about the bug.
+Any other context about the feature request.